Understanding the Importance of Colon Cancer Screening

 - A colon screening can save your life, whether cancer is found or not.

 Scheduling and What to Expect

 Talk to your doctor about your level of risk, when to get tested, and how to prepare for a colonoscopy so the exam is most successful.
-GI Specialists of Georgia offers several methods of preparation, as it’s important for physicians to have a clear view of the inside of the large intestine.
+GI Specialists of Georgia in Atlanta offers several methods of preparation, as it’s important for physicians to have a clear view of the inside of the large intestine.
 Call 888-MY-COLON to schedule your colon screening appointment at one of our Georgia endoscopy centers today.